shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_2.md

 **IP-ADDRESS**
 ```
 1. Try to use IP address search engines as per provided
+2. If you wanna know what services are running use Shodan/Cebsys
+3. Reverse DNS + WHOIS on any ip block you can get
+4. Look for passive DNS search history on DNS history.org
+5. VPN/proxy/tor exit node detection using the given tool in section 1
 ```
 **PHONE-NUMBER**
 ```
 1. Social media like WhatsApp, Telegram.. provide a category for phone number search
 2. Get the number lookup from something like Truecaller
+3. Adding the phone number in WhatsApp and then looking at profile + last seen can be a breakthrough
+4. Password reset trick can also reveal name , username or email in MFA systems
 ```
 **REALNAME**
 ```